TheBudolFinds logo

 Understanding Hiya in Filipino Culture

-Hiya encourages people to consider how their actions affect others, reminding them to avoid things that could bring shame.
+Hiya encourages people to Consider how their actions affect others, reminding them to avoid things that could bring shame.
 Many Filipinos are careful to avoid behavior that might embarrass their family or community.

 Positive Side of Hiya